Roxboro Legal Separation Attorney

 Can I Have a Private Separation Agreement Draw Up?

 You can have a private separation agreement drawn up that includes agreed-upon terms for dealing with issues related to separation and divorce.
 You may have your Tolin & Tolin, PLLC attorney draft a separation agreement uniquely tailored to the needs of you and your family.
 The agreement must be in writing, must be signed by both parties, and both signatures must be notarized in order to be a valid agreement.
-Since a North Carolina divorce requires that you live separately for a year and a day, it makes sense to separate and have your Wake Forest separation attorney prepare a separation agreement for the interval.
+Since a North Carolina divorce requires that you live separately for a year and a day, it makes sense to separate and have your Roxboro separation attorney prepare a separation agreement for the interval.

 What is a Divorce from Bed and Board?